BiophiliumMENU

 Scientists:

-Rewild is a ten day webinar for artists to lear about practical wildlife conservation and habitat restoration directly from research biologists.
-The program will offer daily video lectures and chats with ten international conservationists and research ecologists engaged in a range of rewilding initiatives.
-Guest scientists will describe conservation efforts from the very local to the global that will define a broad range of strategies and attitudes to the wild.
+Rewild is a ten day webinar for artists to learn about practical wildlife conservation and habitat restoration directly from research biologists.
+The program offers daily video lectures and chats with ten international conservationists and research ecologists engaged in a range of rewilding initiatives.
+Guest scientists will describe conservation efforts from the very local to the global, defining a broad range of strategies and attitudes to the wild.

 Artists: